Grammy Award for Best Instrumental Composition

 The Grammy Award for Best Instrumental Composition (including its previous names) has been awarded since 1960.
 The award is presented to the composer of an original piece of music (not an adaptation), first released during the eligibility year.
 In theory, any style of music is eligible for this category, but winning compositions are usually in the jazz or film score genres.

+History

 The Grammy is awarded to the composer(s) of the music, not to the performing artist, except if the artist is also the composer.
 There have been several minor changes to the name of the award: